Class-Incremental Learning using Diffusion Model for Distillation and Replay: Proposed method

 Datasets of real images used by concurrent approaches as an external source of additional data for class-incremental learning do not contain any image belonging to the same classes as the one encountered by the incremental model.
 This leads these methods to mainly use this external source of data in an unsupervised manner for knowledge distillation only.
-By leveraging the pretrained text-to-image generative model, our method is able to generate an additional dataset $\mathcal{S}$ containing labeled images belonging to the same classes as the one previously learned by the model without needing a costly manual labeling and curating process.
+By leveraging the pretrained text-to-image generative model, our method is able to generate an additional dataset $\mathcal{S}$ containing labeled images belonging to the same classes as the one previously learned by the model without the need for costly manual labeling and curating process.
 This allows us to use the additional dataset for distillation but also for replay in the classification loss.
 The ablation study in Section~\ref{section:ablation} shows the advantages of our approach.

 Our approach is designed as a complementary method that can be seamlessly combined with other standard methods for class-incremental learning.
-Algorithm~\ref{alg:sddr} describes a training procedure of our approach SDDR when combined with a class-incremental learning model.
+Algorithm~\ref{alg:sddr} describes the training procedure of our approach SDDR when combined with a class-incremental learning model.
 Each step of the class-incremental learning procedure is divided into two distinct phases.
 During the first phase, the model $\theta_t$ is trained following the method it is combined with, using a mixed batch of data.
 As illustrated in Figure~\ref{fig:diagramsddr}, each batch used to train the model is composed of half of synthetic images sampled from $\mathcal{S}$ and the other half of real data sampled from the memory and the current dataset $\mathcal{D}_t$.
 Then in the second phase, before moving to the next incremental step, the synthetic dataset $\mathcal{S}$ is extended by using Stable Diffusion to generate $n$ synthetic samples for each new class encountered in the current dataset $\mathcal{D}_t$, following the method detailed in Section~\ref{section:synthetic}.
 Therefore, at the end of each incremental step, the additional dataset $\mathcal{S}$ would contain $nN_t$ samples where $N_t =\lvert \bigcup_{i=0}^{t}\mathcal{Y}_i \rvert$ is the number of classes encountered up to the step $t$, included.
-In the ablation study in Section~\ref{section:ablation}, we also analyze the use of the synthetic datasets as a straightforward replacement of the replay memory for the more challenging setting of exemplar-free class-incremental learning.